Suspension of Sentence in NDPS Act

-Generally after concluded the criminal trail court pronounce the order and in order trail court either the convict the accused or acquit.
-If accused is convicted for the offence lesser than three year punishment,the convicted court has power to post-conviction suspension of sentence of the accused and grant the time for filling the appeal against the sentence awarded to him.
-But The NDPS ACT, makes no provision for post-conviction suspension of sentence.
+Generally, after concluding the criminal trial, the court pronounces the convict either the accused or acquit.
+If accused is convicted for the offense lesser than three-year punishment, the convicted court has power to post-conviction suspension of sentence of the accused and grant the time for filing the appeal against the sentence awarded to him.
+But The NDPS Act makes no provision for post-conviction suspension of sentence.

 36B.
 Appeal and revision The High Court may exercise, so far as may be applicable, all the powers conferred by Chapters XXIX and XXX of the Code of Criminal Procedure, 1973, on a High Court, as if a Special Court within the local limits of the jurisdiction of the High Court were a Court of Session trying cases within the local limits of the jurisdiction of the High Court.

 Power of High Court to grant of Suspension of Sentence –

 A case for the grant of bail pending trial or suspension of sentence pending disposal of appeal would not be on the same analogy in view of the provisions of section 32-A and 37 (1) (b) and (2) of the NDPS Act.
 In respect of the said provisions a Full Bench of this Court in the case of Tule Ram v.
 State of Haryana, 2005 (4) RCR (Cr.)
 319 considered the powers of the appellate Court for suspension of sentence in a case under the NDPS Act pending appeal.